 Although not often recognized, Africa is also a key continent for The Al Qaida terror network.
 In the past, we have observed several terror attacks in African countries as well as religious-related and inspired conflicts (Sudan/Darfur and Somalia).
 The CIA and other European Intelligence Agencies have mentioned Africa as a large center of “recruitment” for the Al Qaida terror network.

-Al Qaida’s thought leader, Ayman Al Zawahiri, an Egyptian national related to the Muslim brotherhood, has repeatedly mentioned Egypt and all UN NGO’s in Egypt and Africa as a legitimate target for terror operations.
-Essentially, Al Qaeda considers attacks on financial globalisation and capitalism as a whole, which is a key pillar for justification of the global jihad in the 1990's and 2000's.
+Al Qaida’s thought leader, Ayman Al Zawahiri, an Egyptian national related to the Muslim Brotherhood, has repeatedly mentioned Egypt and all UN NGOs in Egypt and Africa as a legitimate target for terror operations.
+Essentially, Al Qaeda considers attacks on financial globalization and capitalism as a whole, which is a key pillar for justification of the global jihad in the 1990s and 2000s.
 The Egyptian Administration has been involved in decades of fierce battles with Muslim extremism.

-The Gamaat Islamiya as well as the Muslim Brotherhood movement can be considered as not only Egyptian, but globally leading Islamic terror networks.
+The Jamaat Islamiya as well as the Muslim Brotherhood movement can be considered as not only Egyptian but globally leading Islamic terror networks.
 Their operations expand outside Egypt and they have “operations” in almost every Muslim nation on the globe.